 - Claim History

-But is it worth it? – A critical thing that you ask yourself especially before purchasing this kind of additional coverage is, “is it worth it?”
-If you are not, then you’re probably looking at this in the wrong way.
-This can be daunting at times, your inner voice always says, “I’m a safe driver…” or “what if I never needed it?”
-But allow us to tell you, that getting additional coverages such as this, is very crucial in your daily lives.
+But is it worth it? – A critical question you ask yourself, especially before purchasing this additional coverage, is, “Is it worth it?”
+If you are not, you’re probably looking at this incorrectly.
+This can be daunting at times.
+Your inner voice always says, “I’m a safe driver…” or “What if I never needed it?”
+But allow us to tell you that getting additional coverage such as this is crucial in your daily life.

 How can I Purchase Gap Insurance?

-As we discussed, gap insurances are not just available from your car dealers and financing companies, they are available as well in your insurance company where you got your car insurance, as long as you have a comprehensive and collision insurance policy in place.
+As we discussed, gap insurances are not just available from your car dealers and financing companies, they are available as well in your insurance company where you got your car insurance, as long as you have a comprehensive collision insurance policy in place.
 You can ask your insurer about gap insurance.
 Always remember to review first where you can get a better deal.
 For more information, click here.

 How to know if you have Gap Insurance

 Gap Insurance is not a state-mandated policy like liability insurance is.
-There is a couple of ways for you to check if you have an existing Gap Insurance.
+There are several ways to check if you have an existing Gap Insurance.
 This should be available for you to review on your existing car insurance and the terms and condition of your lease or running loan.
-Remember that this kind of policy is usually sold as an add-on from your car dealership when they are financing your car.
-So, before you sign up for Gap Insurance, or for any additional insurance, please review the two mentioned.
+Remember that this policy is usually sold as an add-on from your car dealership when financing your car.
+So, before you sign up for Gap Insurance or any additional insurance, please review the two mentioned.

 When you might need Gap Insurance

 It is very advisable to consider getting Gap Insurance for your new vehicle or even a truck purchase.
-Just as long as you have made less than 20% on your down payment.
-If it is financed for more than 60 months.
+If you have made less than 20% on your down payment, suppose it is financed for over 60 months.